 Departure Points#

 Most cruises leave from Flisvos Marina (Paleo Faliro) or Alimos Marina.
-Both are about 20-30 minutes from central Athens by taxi/metro.
+Both are about 20-30 minutes from central Athens by taxi or metro.
+Not a bad ride — you start seeing the coast on the way there.

 The Route#

-You’ll sail along the Athenian Riviera — the coastline south of Athens featuring:
+You’ll sail along the Athenian Riviera — the coastline stretching south of Athens.
+Depending on conditions, you might see:

-- Views of the Temple of Poseidon at Cape Sounion
+- Views toward Cape Sounion (where the Temple of Poseidon sits)

 Typical Schedule#